pod2co/forecast-comparison/test-cases/02-linear-simple/README.md

 ![whitson+ linear segment](whitson.png)

-The remaining difference from teh baseline seems to be rounding to the displayed decimal places.
+The remaining difference from the baseline seems to be rounding to the displayed decimal places.

 **Actual Volume: 547,880 bbl**